|DATE:||August 30, 2013|

 Examples of allowable, non-routine activities which can be paid for using SAE reallocation funds include, but are not limited to, the intermittent purchase of a forklift, repair of a state-owned warehouse facility, costs associated with non-routine staff development, improvement of a state-owned electronic ordering system, or costs incurred in rolling down the Web Based Supply Chain Management System (WBSCM) to SFAs.

-For more information, please see the Reallocation of SAE Funds memorandum, which is updated annually and made available here:
+For more information, please see the Reallocation of SAE Funds memorandum, which is updated annually and made available on this site.

 A3.
 Yes.
 Funds may be transferred between program areas if one program area has an excess, and another program area is in the need of funds.
 FNS allocates SAE funds to state agencies by program area because legislation and regulations require it.
 However, both legislation and regulations provide that at the state level, SAE funds may be used to cover any allowable costs associated with the administration of the child nutrition programs.
 This flexibility recognizes that state agencies have different organizational needs and provides them with the discretion to spend SAE funds where needed.